 - Colorado criminal defense statues classify a broad array of criminal actions that fall under domestic violence.
 Criminal acts such as assault, punishment, false imprisonment, intimidation, personal property damage and revenge will be charged as domestic abuse if the two people involved are in (or were previously in) an intimate relationship.

-Protect your future by consulting with attorney Michael W. Moran for an effective defense against these specialized charges.
+Protect your future by consulting with Colorado Springs Domestic Violence Attorney Michael W. Moran for an effective defense against these specialized charges.

 Avoiding a conviction for domestic violence requires immediate action by a skilled lawyer on your behalf.
 What is considered domestic abuse in Colorado is much different than in other states.